 Still desperate to avoid further bloodshed, Nausicaä breaks off and uses special ammunition to temporarily disorient enemy cavalry mounts.
 Watching from a distance, Charuka marvels at how she is single-handedly able to stymie his best troops.
 Before parting, Nausicaä calls for Kushana to honour her word of releasing the prisoners, refusing to stay in the Torumekian commander’s debt.
 Moved by her courage, a small contingent of armoured Kushana’s soldiers requests permission to ride in support of Nausicaä.
 Kushana assents.

-Pursued by the bulk of the Dorok cavalry, Nausicaä is horrified to see Torumekian soldiers drop dead all around in an effort to protect her.
+Pursued by the bulk of the Dorok cavalry, Nausicaä is horrified to see Torumekian soldiers fall in their efforts to protect her.
 A stray bullet mortally wounds Kai; Nausicaä is captured and brought before Charuka.
 Seeing her for the first time, the Dorok commander is puzzled why this girl would fill his lord with such dread.
-As the soldier search Nausicaä, Teto springs up to fiercely defend her, and Kai rises up with his last bit of strength to escape with Nausicaä on his back.
-Nausicaä returns to the triumphant cheers of the Torumekian regiment, exhausted and shell-shocked.
+As the soldiers search Nausicaä, Teto springs up to fiercely defend her, and Kai rises up with his last bit of strength to escape with Nausicaä on his back.
+Nausicaä returns to the triumphant cheers of the Torumekian regiment, exhausted and shellshocked.
 She grieves deeply for the soldiers who died protecting her and for her mount, holding him in her hands as he dies.
 Kushana orders Kai to be properly buried with full honours.

 Miralupa is livid that Sapata is still being held by the Torumekians.
 He demotes Charuka and decides to deploy the miasma on Sapata, believing that there is no longer time for a prolonged siege.
 Charuka is troubled by the hastiness and genocidal nature of the decision, but has no time to react.
 News come from the gates of Sapata: The Dorok prisoners are being released.